 What about Decaf?

 Unfortunately, decaffeinated coffees or teas still contain small amounts of caffeine.
 “In the United States federal regulations require that in order to label coffee as “decaffeinated” that coffee must have had its caffeine level reduced by no less than 97.5 percent.”

 The process of decaffeinating coffee or tea varies among manufacturers.
 Some use methyl chloride, a chemical which is identified by the National Cancer Institute as a possible carcinogen (a cancer causing chemical).
 A Swiss company, Swiss Water, has developed a process to decaffeinate coffee and teas which uses plant hormones, carbon dioxide, and water.
-Their products can be located using their website here.

 Many women with Endometriosis have opted to stay away from Decaf, due to the fact that there is still a presence of caffeine and the additional chemical processing.